Camping in Michigan With Kids

 - Diamond Lake campground has been a good stand-by when we want to be close to the North Country Trail.

 - Duke Creek in Cedar Springs, and no, it’s not the one on the highway.
 It’s tucked in the woods so it feels like you’re up north, yet I can still go to work downtown.
 Love the pool.

 - We go to Hungry Horse Campground in Dorr every year!
-Excellent family camping & the kids LOVE it!
+Excellent family camping and the kids LOVE it!

-- We live in Traverse City and go to Interlochen State Park, already been there 3 times this summer!
+- We live in Traverse City and go to Interlochen State Park, already been there three times this summer!

 - Ludington State Park is our favorite camping.
 There is so much for a family to do, rain or shine, hot or cold.